The Qualified Allocation Plan

 The QAP identifies several additional critical policies that will shape subsidy awards financially.

-• More crisply, the QAP defines permissible developer fees according to a schedule based on size.
+• The QAP defines permissible developer fees according to a schedule based on size.
 Developer fees are a cost element for the project and are defined broadly to include all consulting fees and reserves which might be taken out as cash flow within the first five years.
-Developer fees are costs as opposed to long term return on developer and investor equity, so the relatively crisp fee limitations do not add clarity to the basic “feasibility” judgment.
 QAP 60.
+Anecdotally, for most projects, the development fee is the primary compensation for the developer — there is little expectation of operating income (although some larger developers may provide property management for fees) or of a capital gain at the end of the affordability period.

 • Rehabilitation projects in high poverty census tracts and “difficult-to-develop” areas (where high construction costs make units unaffordable to residents) may seek a basis boost to 130% if necessary to achieve feasibility.
 QAP 62.
 This boost is only available to projects not receiving tax-exempt financing.
 QAP 15; 26 U.S.C.
 42(d)(5)(B)(v).
 Sixty one communities, including Boston and Cambridge have been designated as difficult to develop.
 QAP 16.